RobertWilliamsCymro/learn-wagtail-static-website/Lesson-3.md

     - as well as standard files
       - `__init__.py`
       - `models.py`
-  - In `home_page.html` (layer zero: 0) edit code to remove all the existing code except for:
+  - In `home_page.html` (layer one: 1) edit code to remove all the existing code except for:
     ```
     {% extends "base.html" %}
     {% load static %}